 The slave power supply must be configured for external program (EXT PGM) input.
 The master unit can configured for rotary, external program, or remote input.
-Configuration commands are discussed in Section 3.2.3, "Configuration Commands".
+For configuration from the front panel, refer to Configuration Commands in Section 3.2, "Front Panel Commands".